One of the hardest parts of entrepreneurship can be to secure funding, and misconceptions are prevalent.

 But this isn’t necessarily a bad thing.

-Unlike equity financing, taking on debt and bootstrapping allow a business owner to maintain full ownership and management over a company.
-Bootstrapping involves relying on personal finances, quick turnaround, and eliminating unnecessary operating and production costs to generate capital.
-Debt can be in the form of a business loan or credit, offering operating capital for a business contingent on its repayment of the loan amount in addition to interest and any other fees.
+Unlike equity financing, taking on debt allows a business owner to maintain full ownership and management over a company.
+Debt can be in the form of business loan or credit, which offers operating capital for a business contingent on its repayment of the loan amount in addition to interest and any other fees.